 Data Management and Intelligence Made Easy

-In healthcare, medical data sourcing increases ten fold every year and the industry failing is to cope with the rate at which the medical data (patients records, prescriptions, MHR, clinical research data, data from health-based personal tech) is generated.
-Astonishingly, despite owning such a vast amount of data, organizations are inadequate in storing, organizing and extracting intelligence out of it.
+In healthcare, medical data sourcing increases ten fold every year and the industry is failing to cope with the rate at which 1`medical data (patients records, prescriptions, MHR, clinical research data, data from health-based personal tech) is generated.
+Astonishingly, despite owning such a vast amount of data, organizations are failing to store, organize, and extract intelligence out of it.

-AI-based algorithms driven by big data capacities can target and segment the data, and then conduct robust monitoring, generate advanced analytics, and share deeper insights into respective processes.
-This way one can gain deeper transparency and make informed decisions about diseases and patients to drive better patient care.
+AI-based algorithms driven by big data capacities can target and segment data, and then monitor, analyze, and share insights into respective processes.
+This way one can make informed decisions about diseases and patients to drive better patient care.

-Connecting the Dots - Predict Disease and Solutions
+Connecting the Dots - Predicting Diseases and Treatments

 There has been tremendous growth of AI-powered tools that have the ability to find disease just before a patient is symptomatic, treat it early and achieve a higher survival rate with far less patient suffering.
 With technology for diagnostics and imaging tools like MRIs, CT and PET scans, algorithms can be trained to accurately measure symptoms, faster than humans.
-The cognitive abilities of the algorithms analyze real-time data, assess thousands of data points covering the type and extent of disease, characterizes the scale of disease and suggest treatments and its expected outcomes.
+The cognitive abilities of the algorithms analyze real-time data, assess thousands of data points covering the type and extent of disease, characterizes the scale of disease and suggest treatments.

 Promote Research Capabilities at Improved Visibility

-Applying another compelling AI capacity- deep reinforced learning- provides a deep learning-based modeling technique that studies and optimizes chemical reactions of a drug as a part of a particular therapy.
-This facilitates the researchers in the healthcare industry to reduce trial-and-error inherently related to research and development activities.
-Optimizing the chemical quantities and compositions based on a positive feedback method upon analyzing the resulting outcome.
-These platforms are ultimately providing not just granular enhancements in time savings.
+Applying another compelling AI capacity, deep reinforced learning, provides a deep learning-based modeling technique that studies and optimizes chemical reactions of a drug.
+This reduces the trial and error process.
+Optimizing the chemical quantities and compositions based on a positive feedback method upon analyzing the outcomes.

-This way, researchers can conduct AI-based modeling at every stage: absorption, distribution, metabolism, and excretion or toxicity predictions.
-Use AI algorithms like reinforcement learning algorithms to identify, discover and validate novel drugs.
-This way timely updating contemporary medical practices and advancements.
-This data, when fed to the AI-based disease diagnosis system, can help doctors and patients to see the possible implication of the drug or particular chemical combination on a particular health issue.
+Researchers can conduct AI-based modeling at every stage: absorption, distribution, metabolism, and excretion or toxicity predictions.
+Algorithms like reinforcement learning algorithms can identify, discover and validate novel drugs, updating contemporary medical practices and advancements.
+This data can help doctors and patients see implications of a drug or particular chemical combination on a health issue.

-In this case, to offer services with ease and accuracy having an AI-powered mobile app and integrated chatbots can enable patients to get services by just sharing their symptoms.
-The AI chatbot studies the disease from the given data and provides knowledge articles to the patient and can easily manage their doctor appointments.
+In this case, to offer services with ease and accuracy having an AI-powered mobile app and integrated chatbots can enable patients to get information by sharing their symptoms.
+The AI Chatbot can analyse symptoms and provide trusted knowledgebase articles and even escalate to schedule an appointment or request emergency services.

-Wearable health devices (like fitness watches, pendants and so on) source a lot of data about a person on a constant basis.
-If these devices integrate with healthcare systems, the predictive intelligence capability studies the patient’s behavior or health data and makes intelligent notifications to keep patients in a preventive approach to disease.
+Wearable health devices like fitness watches etc. collect a lot of data about a person on a constant basis.
+If these devices integrate with healthcare systems, predictive intelligence can study the patient’s behavior and health data.

-Chatbot and mobile applications make it easy even for MHPs and doctors to get information about clinical research, drug information, patient data and prescriptions without having to go through rigorous search in the web portals.
-Doctors can pull up medical records on any device, facilitating quicker response times to queries for patients and medical professionals.
-This decreases the resolution time and helps them stay up-to-date on research information.
-On the other side, patients can communicate with their doctor or digital care team from wherever they are through chatbot or mobile app, without having to wait or set an appointment.
+Chatbot and mobile applications make it easy for doctors to get information about clinical research, drug information, patient data and prescriptions without spending a lot of time searching through data.
+Doctors can pull up medical records on any device, facilitating quicker response times to queries for patients.
+On the other side, patients can communicate with their doctor or digital care team from wherever they are through chatbots or mobile apps.
 This improves patient engagement, empowerment and satisfaction, thereby resulting in 100 percent value-based care.